Henry Moore, 4th Earl of Drogheda

-Henry Moore, 4th Earl of Drogheda (7 October 1700 – 29 May 1727), styled Viscount Moore from 21 May to 7 June 1714, was an Irish peer and rake who briefly served in the Parliament of Great Britain.
+Henry Moore, 4th Earl of Drogheda (7 October 1700 – 29 May 1727), styled Viscount Moore from 21 May to 7 June 1714, was an Irish peer and rake who briefly served in the Parliament of Great Britain as a Whig.
 He inherited his title and estates at the age of 13, when his father and grandfather died in quick succession.
 Drogheda rapidly became a debauchee, and after squandering large sums, died at the age of 26, leaving his younger brother a heavily encumbered estate.

 Early life

 Moore was the eldest son of Charles Moore, Viscount Moore by his wife Lady Jane Loftus, the daughter of Arthur Loftus, 3rd Viscount Loftus.
 His father, Charles, was the heir apparent of Henry Hamilton-Moore, 3rd Earl of Drogheda.

 Viscount Moore died on 21 May 1714, followed shortly after by his father the 3rd Earl on 7 June, upon which Henry succeeded in the earldom and family estates and quickly became a drunkard.